espressif/esp-idf/docs/en/api-reference/peripherals/isp.rst

   - RAW: Unprocessed data directly output from an image sensor, typically divided into R, Gr, Gb, and B four channels classified into RAW8, RAW10, RAW12, etc., based on bit width
   - RGB: Colored image format composed of red, green, and blue colors classified into RGB888, RGB565, etc., based on the bit width of each color
   - YUV: Colored image format composed of luminance and chrominance classified into YUV444, YUV422, YUV420, etc., based on the data arrangement
-  - BF:  Bayer Domain Filter
   - AF:  Auto-focus
   - AWB: Auto-white balance
+  - BF:  Bayer noise filter
   - CCM: Color correction matrix

 ISP Pipeline